 The most recent incident giving rise to the current legal action took place in Southern Arizona during the afternoon of April 10, 2017.
 While being detained in the lane of traffic at a CBP/DHS roadblock by Agent Taylor Frye (#T739) absent probable cause or reasonable suspicion, PCSD Deputy Ryan Roher (#5347) approached, assumed control over the roadblock stop and ultimately arrested Checkpoint USA (“CPUSA”).
 In an attempt to justify the arrest, Deputy Roher (“Roher”) cited CPUSA for contempt of cop masquerading as a highway obstruction charge based on the ~144 seconds CPUSA was detained in the lane of traffic in front of two stop signs against his will while exercising his right to remain silent:

-Below you’ll find links to legal documents associated with the highway obstruction charge, pending civil rights lawsuit documentation, updates as they become available and a brief summary of the events associated with the incident:
+Below you’ll find links to legal documents associated with the highway obstruction charge, pending civil rights lawsuit documentation, updates as they become available and a brief summary of the events associated with this incident:

 SR-86 is an East-West highway over forty miles North of the international border with Mexico that never intersects the border at any point.
 As such, the majority of traffic along the highway is domestic in nature, not border.

-Getting back to the incident at hand, the story didn’t end with CPUSA being allowed to leave the roadblock however.
-After releasing him without seeking consent from the CBP agent in charge, deputy Roher followed CPUSA down the road, conducted a traffic stop on the outskirts of the roadblock, ordered CPUSA out of the vehicle & proceeded to handcuff and arrest him.
+Getting back to the incident at hand, the story didn’t end with CPUSA being allowed to leave the roadblock.
+After releasing him without seeking consent from the CBP agent in charge, Roher followed CPUSA down the road, conducted a traffic stop on the outskirts of the roadblock, ordered CPUSA out of the vehicle & proceeded to handcuff and arrest him.
 During this time frame, several CBP agents from the roadblock arrived onscene and assisted Roher with the traffic stop & arrest.